chocolatey/choco-wiki/Security.md

 # Security
 ## Summary

+* Report general security issue - please email security [at] realdimensions dot net
+* Report package malware/security/other issue - please use the Report Abuse link directly on the package page on https://chocolatey.org/packages.

 We take security issues very seriously.
-If you have a security issue to report, feel free to reach out directly to use at security [at] realdimensions dot net.
+Security falls into a few areas of the Chocolatey framework - the clients (choco.exe and ChocolateyGUI), and the community repository (aka https://chocolatey.org/packages).
+While no one can give you a guarantee of complete security, we can provide information here for you to make the best decision for your use of Chocolatey.
+The most secure use of Chocolatey is when you use Chocolatey with packages that use embedded or local software resources.
+If you are super security conscious, you should understand the tradeoffs prior to using the community repository.

-* If you are an organization and you are using Chocolatey in the recommended way (internal repositories only), Chocolatey is secure and reliable.
+* If you are an organization and you are using Chocolatey in the recommended way (internal repositories using packages that use local resources only), Chocolatey is secure and reliable.
 * Using the community repository (https://chocolatey.org/packages) is only as secure as the packages that you are using.
 While Chocolatey provides security features like checksumming, verification against VirusTotal, and moderation to be sure packages are using official binaries, there is no guarantee on the official distributions.
-* Because many packages on the public community repository (https://chocolatey.org/packages) represent software that has distribution rights, they must download those binaries from official sources on If you are super security conscious, you should understand the tradeoffs prior to using the community repository.
+* Moderation and virus checking of packages on the public community repository (https://chocolatey.org/packages) represent what the package and links represented at the time of original moderation.
+Many packages on the public feed represent software that has distribution rights, so the packages must contain instructions on how to download those binaries from official sources.
+There is no guarantee (other than packages using the recommended but optional checksum) against the vendor changing what is at the URLs that the package uses.
 * If you need better runtime protection against malware, you should look at [Chocolatey Professional / Chocolatey For Business].
-While we'd like to offer runtime protection for free to everyone, it's not free for us and we are not able to provide it as a free service.
+While we'd like to offer runtime protection for free to everyone, it's not free for us so we are not able to provide it as a free service.

 ## Overall

 Chocolatey has grown up quite a bit with the release of 0.9.9+ series and has been moving to a more secure by default approach.
 What that means is that Chocolatey will set the more secure defaults and the user has to do something (e.g. set a switch, choose to install Chocolatey to a less secure location) to reduce the overall security of Chocolatey.